-The decision to appoint only one investment manager does involve some degree of risk (from potential underperformance of that investment manager) which the Trustees accepts as a reasonable compromise given the size of the portfolio.
+The decision to appoint only one investment manager does involve some degree of concentration risk (from potential underperformance of that investment manager) which the Trustees accepts as a reasonable compromise given the size of the portfolio.
 Different teams within the one investment manager are responsible for the running of different strategies of the Scheme's assets.

-The Trustees hold annuity insurance policies, covering a proportion of deferred and pensioner liabilities to help manage and reduce these risks.
-In return for the payment of premiums, the Trustees hold annuity policies across three insurers.
-Under each policy, the insurer makes monthly payments to the Scheme and carry the risk of longevity for a subset of the pensioners, as well as the investment risks for this proportion of the Scheme's assets.
+The Trustees hold annuity insurance policies covering a proportion of deferred and pensioner liabilities.
+These policies are held with two different insurers, which helps mitigate concentration in that area of the overall investment portfolio.
+Under each policy, the insurer makes monthly payments to the Scheme and carry not only the risk of longevity for a subset of the members, as noted previously, but also the investment risks for this proportion of the Scheme's assets.

-The Trustees do not expect their investment manager to take excess short-term risk and regularly monitor the investment manager's performance against the benchmarks and objectives set on a short and medium terms basis.
+The Trustees do not expect their investment manager to take excess short-term risk and regularly monitor the investment manager's performance against the benchmarks where relevant and ability to meet the Scheme's investment objectives on a short and medium-terms basis.